United States foreign policy toward the People's Republic of China: US–Japan–Australia

 Then-U.S. secretary of state Condoleezza Rice visited Australia in March 2006 for the "trilateral security forum" with the Japanese foreign minister Taro Aso and his Australian counterpart Alexander Downer.

 US–Japan–Australia–India (the "Quad")

 In May 2007, the four nations signed a strategic military partnership agreement, the Quadrilateral Security Dialogue.
+In 2017, with the support of then Japanese Prime Minister Shinzo Abe and Indian Prime Minister Narendra Modi, the United States restarted the "Quad".

 US–Japan–India

 The three nations held their first trilateral meeting in December 2011.